Submissions

 For insect nomenclature, write the scientific names in full, followed by the author's family name, when they are first mentioned in the Abstract and the body of the text, e.g., Polistes canadensis (L.).
 Use the abbreviated generic name (e.g., P. canadensis) in the rest of the manuscript, except in tables and figures, where the species name shall be typed in full.

-Please be sure to look for the most updated rules for plant nomenclature, but prioritize providing the author names and botanical family.
+Please ensure that you consult the most up-to-date rules for plant nomenclature, but prioritize providing the author's names and the botanical family.

 One author